Moudoux/EMC/README.md

 Download EMC for any Minecraft version (It doesn't matter since all versions are compatible with your mod)

+You can install EMC using the [EMC Installer](https://github.com/Moudoux/EMC/releases)

-Install it, then open your favourite Java IDE and make a new project, import the EMC Minecraft jar in `.minecraft/versions/<MC Version>_EMC/<MC Version>_EMC.jar`
+Install it, then open your favourite Java IDE and make a new project, import the EMC Minecraft jar in `.minecraft/versions/EMC_1.12/EMC_1.12.jar`

-Make a class called `Main.java`, make it extend `Client` and add the required methods.
+Make a class called `Main.java`, make it extend `EMCClient` and add the required methods.

 Create a file called `client.json` in the root of your project.
 In the file, add the following: